Outlander101/aaos-vsock-streamer/README.md

 ### Flow Breakdown
 1. **Data Flow**:
-   - `screentransfer` captures the UI from SurfaceFlinger on AAOS.
+   - `screenmirror` captures the UI from SurfaceFlinger on AAOS.
    - It hardware-encodes the frames into H.264 (Annex-B).
    - Each frame is prefixed with a custom 16-byte **FRAM** header.
    - The packet is written to a VSOCK file descriptor connected to the Host Broker.